-A person may comply elect to use an add-on control system as an alternative to meeting the requirements with the provisions of Sections D, E, F, G, and H, Q, and R of this rule by using approved add on air pollution control equipment, provided thatall of the applicable requirements below are met.
+A person may elect to use an add-on control system as an alternative to meeting the requirements of Sections D, E, F, G, H, Q, and R, provided all of the applicable requirements below are met.
 Any person choosing to install such control system shall obtain an Authority to Construct from the District prior to installation.

-- The reactive organic compound emissions from such operations and/or materials are reduced by at least 85 percent overall capture and destruction efficiency (the capture efficiency multiplied by the control device efficiency) of the total system shall be at least 85.0 percent, by weight7.
+- 1. The overall efficiency (the capture efficiency multiplied by the control device efficiency) of the total system shall be at least 85.0 percent, by weight.
 Alternatively, the control device reactive organic compound exhaust concentration shall not exceed 10 parts per million by volume as propane or other limit approved by the Environmental Protection Agency, the Air Resources Board, and the Control Officer. - 2.
-Combustion temperature is shall be continuously monitored when operating a thermal incinerator, - 3.
-Inlet and exhaust gas temperatures are-shall be continuously monitored when operating a catalytic incinerator{$\frac{1}{2}$} - 4.
-Control device efficiency is-shall be continuously monitored when operating a carbon adsorber or control device other than a thermal or catalytic incinerator., and - 5.
-Written approval for such equipment, in the form of an Authority to Construct and a Permit to Operate, is received from the Control Officer.
+Combustion temperature shall be continuously monitored when operating a thermal incinerator. - 3.
+Inlet and exhaust gas temperatures shall be continuously monitored when operating a catalytic incinerator. - 4.
+Control device efficiency shall be continuously monitored when operating a carbon adsorber or control device other than a thermal or catalytic incinerator. - 5.
 Compliance through the use of an emission control system shall not result in affected pollutant emissions in excess of the affected pollutant emissions that would result from compliance with Sections D, E, F, G, H, Q, and R.

-J. Requirements - Storage of Reactive Organic Compound Containing Materials General Operating
+J. Requirements - General Operating